Pinafore/nlp-hw/dan/readme.md

 What to turn in
 ----------------

+TODO: Update for Gradescope

 0. Submit your model file
 1. Submit your `dan_guesser.py` file.
 2. Submit your `analysis.pdf` file.
 (Please make sure that this is **PDF** file!
 No more than one page, include your name at the top of the pdf.)
 3. Upload your model parameters.
-4. (Optional) Upload the wordvectors you use, these should be used by default.
+4. (Optional) Upload the wordvectors you use.